-Curated by Sabine Fellner and Elisabeth Nowak-Thaller, this cross-media show will put on display roughly 150 works dating from 1900 right up to the present day in the fields of painting, graphics, sculpture, video, photography and installation.
+Curated by Sabine Fellner and Elisabeth Nowak-Thaller, this cross-media show will put on display 170 works dating from 1900 right up to the present day in the fields of painting, graphics, sculpture, video, photography and installation by artists such as Gillian Wearing, Jeff Wall, Sally Mann, Oskar Kokoschka, Christian Boltanski, Martin Honert, Maria Lassnig, Sean Scully, Egon Schiele and Mary Kelly.

 About the exhibition